AIWolfSharp/AIWolfCore/README.md

 to namespace AIWolf.Lib because this method is useful in various situations.
     * 1.0.0-prerelease4 : Make projects generate portable PDBs to debug in VS Code.
     * 1.0.0 : Official release equivalent to prerelease4.
+    * 1.0.1 : Fix the following bugs of RequestContentBuilder.
+      * "REQUEST(REQUEST(...))" can be generated.
+      * The content, which is given as argument of the constructor, is modified .

 ---
 This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/master/LICENSE).